TBMCPlugins/Chroma-Chat/README.md

     /u accept NorbiPeti

-__Tip__: If an admin set a custom flair for you, you can reset the automatic one by doing /u ignore, then /u accept.
+__Tip__: If an admin set a custom flair for you, you may be able to reset the automatic one by doing /u accept.

-#### Hiding/ignoring the flair
+#### Hiding the message (/u ignore)
-If you decide to hide your exact press time and your username (see /u name), use /u ignore.
-You can also use it to hide the notice showing up after you log in if you don't have a flair accepted.
+You can use this command to hide the notice showing up after you log in if you don't have a flair accepted.

 #### Flair not showing up
 Please note that in some cases your flair cannot be obtained (specifically, if it's not stored by karmadecay.com, in which case possibly Karmancer can't show it as well).
 In this case, there are two possibilities.

 If you're a non-presser or a can't press and only your time is recorded, it will automatically decide based on your account creation date.

 If nothing is known about your flair, you need to ask an admin to set the flair for you.
-This is done to prevent abusing the system with setting random flairs and rendering the core of the plugin useless.
+Please prepare a link to a comment you made on /r/thebutton, if possible.

 #### Getting someone's Reddit username (/u name)
 You can see a player's username if they have a flair shown.